 Key Takeaways

-- Once the seeds have sprouted, they can be carefully transplanted into individual pots filled with well-draining soil.
+- Once sprouted, carefully transplant them into pots with well-draining soil.

 Table of Contents